 At f2, even several feet from the wall, the lens is hardly usable unless you’re looking to sacrifice sharpness for big bubble bokeh and shallow depth.

-F2.8 is a significant improvement over f2, then between f4 and f8 the lens seem to give the sharpest results.
+F2.8 is a significant improvement over f2, then between f4 and f8, the lens seems to give the sharpest results.

 The Helios 58mm f2 lens is known for the swirling bokeh effect, especially the 44M-2.
 This of course won’t appear in every image, you sort of have to get the distance and focus just right to get it to get the out-of-focus area to swirl this crazy.